mijnog/cybersec-notes/LINUX-PRIV-ESC.md

+- #### Try to upgrade to TTY shell (if you have a basic listener).
+`python -c 'import pty; pty.spawn("/bin/bash")'` or e.g. if that fails:
+`python3 -c 'import pty; pty.spawn("/bin/bash")'`

 - #### Check if Kernel / OS is out of date

+`uname -a`
+`cat /etc/os-release`
+or
+`cat /etc/*release` for older systems.

-Find a known CVE and its related exploits.
+Find a known CVE and its related exploits using google/searchsploit.
 Make sure you understand what the exploit does so as not to break anything on the server.

 ---